Nova School of Business and Economics

 The Macroeconomics of Financial Markets—2233

 For the first class, read the text by Hayek, “The Use of Knowledge in Society.”
 There is a link to the text below.
-The text is free if you connect from the network of Nova.
+It is free if you connect from the network of Nova.
 This text is a classic!
 It explains the idea on the relation between prices, including prices of financial assets, and economic fluctuations.
-The main point to is to understand the role of prices for the use resources in the best way.
+The main point to is to understand the role of prices for the best use of resources.
 All of this without equations.

 Additional Data, Texts, and Slides